Locations

 The MW passes the top of this road as it moves through Brighton.
 An option would be to go down this road and turn right at the end along the sea front to reconnect with the MW.

-At 2:00am on 15 October, Charles boards The Surprise at Shoreham, near Brighton.
-The boat sails at 7:00am and arrives at Fécamp, France the next day after taking a circuitous route.
+Around 4:00am on 15 October, Charles boarded The Surprise at Shoreham, near Brighton.
+The boat sailed at 7:00am and arrived at Fécamp, France the next day after taking a circuitous route.

 The end point of the MW.